NNPDF/pineappl/docs/cli-tutorial.md

 ### What is PineAPPL?

-PineAPPL is one interpolation library, and provides interfaces to numerical calcuations to generate interpolation grids.
-It is not the only library that does that, but in fact there at least two others: [APPLgrid] and [fastNLO].
-A distinguishing feature of PineAPPL is
+PineAPPL is an interpolation library, and provides interfaces to numerical calcuations to generate interpolation grids.
+It is not the only library that does that, as there at least two others: [APPLgrid] and [fastNLO].
+Distinguishing features of PineAPPL are

 - support for arbitrary fixed-order calculations, in particular EW and mixed QCD–EW corrections.
 Furthermore it aims to